-The Rental Program allows individuals to rent equipment at reduced costs.
+The rental program allows you to rent equipment at reduced costs.
 Equipment rotates to match the seasons and equipment is sometimes packaged with upcoming trips or ticket sales for even better deals.
-All equipment is purchased with S&A Fees, which allows for high quality gear to be offered at rates lower than local shops.
-For rental hours, procedures and equipment list and prices visit the Recreation Rental Program.
+All equipment is purchased with S&A Fees, which allows for high-quality gear to be offered at rates lower than local shops.
+For rental hours, procedures, equipment list and prices visit the Recreation Rental Program.

-Registered Student Organizations, more often referred to as a RSO or a club, allow students the opportunity to create campus culture and fulfill student interests.
-RSOs are created by students, led by students and are for the students.
-They may be a unique organization to WSU Vancouver or be connected to a local, regional or national organization.
-Students have the ability to highlight their interests and passions, provide events and programming for the entire campus and gain valuable leadership skills along the way.
+Student clubs are created by, led and for students.
+They may be an organization unique to WSU Vancouver or connected to a local, regional or national organization.
+By participating in a club, you can highlight your interests and passions, provide events and programming for the entire campus and gain valuable leadership skills.
 Most organizations fall in to one of the following categories: academic, cultural, political, recreational, religious/spiritual, service, social or special interest.
-Learn more about the RSO registration process.
+Learn more about the student club registration process.

-- C-Tran’s #19 Salmon Creek bus route offers service to the WSU Vancouver campus during the week.
-For the most up-to-date bus schedule, visit C-Tran.
-Students, staff and faculty of WSU Vancouver are eligible for the C-Tran BackPASS (scroll to the bottom), allowing unlimited access to C-Tran local and limited bus service (not valid on Express or C-VAN services).
-The BackPASS program is subject to discontinuation at C-Tran’s discretion.
-Contact the cashier in the Student Services Center at WSU Vancouver for more information.
+- C-TRAN’s #19 Salmon Creek bus route offers service to the WSU Vancouver campus border.
+For the most up-to-date bus schedule, visit C-TRAN.
+As a student, you are eligible for the C-TRAN Hop Fastpass, which allows you to ride C-TRAN for free in Clark County.
+Contact the cashier in the Student Services Center for more information.

 - Lower Columbia CAP offers a Rural Public Transportation service between Longview and Vancouver Monday through Friday, six times a day.
 Visit their website for program eligibility and schedules.

-- TriMet provides public transportation in the Portland, Oregon, area.
+- TriMet provides public transportation in the Portland, Ore., area.

 WSU Vancouver offers carpool permits that allow you to park in reserved spaces.
-When you register your carpool or vanpool of two or more people with Parking Services, your parking permit will be marked with an indicator allowing you to use Carpool Reserved spaces.
-You will also receive some Orange daily parking permits to use in case you need to drive alone occasionally (Semester carpools receive three daily permits, and Annual carpools receive six).
+When you register your carpool or vanpool of two or more people with Parking Services, your parking permit will be marked with an indicator allowing you to use carpool reserved spaces.
+You will also receive some Orange daily parking permits to use in case you need to drive alone occasionally (semester carpools receive three daily permits, annual carpools receive six).
 WSU Vancouver employees who are members of a registered carpool or vanpool are eligible for an Emergency Ride Home voucher in case of an emergency.
 Contact Parking Services for more information and for the current locations of the carpool reserved parking spaces.
 To find a carpool or vanpool in your area, visit Clark County Commute.

-WSU Vancouver offers bicycle racks, clothes lockers and shower facilities.
-Covered bicycle racks are available for use outside the Library building and Firstenburg Student Commons.
-Maps of the bicycle routes in the Greater Vancouver area are available free of charge in the Parking Services office.
+WSU Vancouver offers bicycle racks, lockers and shower facilities.
+Covered bicycle racks are available for outside of the Library Building and Firstenburg Student Commons.
+Maps of the bicycle routes for the Vancouver area are available free of charge in Parking Services.
 For more information about this form of transportation, visit Cycling Vancouver and the Oregon Bicycle Transportation Alliance.